ttendaim/VPC-terraform-git-actions/README.md

 # VPC-terraform-git-actions
-Creating VPC terraform as IAAAC and github actions as CI/CD
+Creating VPC terraform as IAC and github actions as CI/CD

 This Terraform project deploys the following infrastructure on AWS:
 A custom VPC having two public.
 It also has an internet gateway deployed to enable internet traffic within the VPC and route table to which the public subnets are associated.